ksu-cis300-master/Homework-3-F24-Instructions-ApollonianGasket/index.md

 - To determine whether the bounding rectangle intersects with the area that needs to be redrawn, you will first need to get the [**ClipBounds**](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.graphics.clipbounds?view=net-6.0#system-drawing-graphics-clipbounds) property of the given **Graphics**.
 This property gets a **RectangleF** describing the area that needs to be redrawn.
 Then determine whether this **RectangleF** intersects with the **RectangleF** giving the bounding rectangle by using the [**IntersectsWith**](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.rectanglef.intersectswith?view=net-6.0#system-drawing-rectanglef-intersectswith(system-drawing-rectanglef)) method of one of these rectangles.
 - To set the center of the circle to be drawn, use the **Utilities.SetCenter** method, passing the first two given **Circle**s as the second and third parameters, respectively of that method.
 - To draw the circle:
   - Find the pixel coordinates (as **float**s) of the upper-left corner of the square bounding the circle to be drawn.
-Do this by scaling the coordinates to pixel coordinates and subtracting the scaled radius of the circle from each.
+Do this by scaling the coordinates of the circle's center to pixel coordinates and subtracting the scaled radius of the circle from each.
   - Find the width (or height) of this square (as a **float**) by scaling the diameter of the circle to pixel coordinates.
   - Use the [**DrawEllipse**](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.graphics.drawellipse?view=net-6.0#system-drawing-graphics-drawellipse(system-drawing-pen-system-single-system-single-system-single-system-single)) method of the given **Graphics** to draw the circle.
 Use the **Pen** field as the first parameter, and the four **float**s describing the bounding square as the other four.
 - After drawing the circle, you will need to determine whether the curvature can be displayed within it:
   - Determine the size of the drawn curvature (converted to a **string**) in the default font using the **static** method [**TextRenderer.MeasureText**](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.textrenderer.measuretext?view=windowsdesktop-6.0#system-windows-forms-textrenderer-measuretext(system-drawing-idevicecontext-system-string-system-drawing-font)).
 Use as the parameters to this method the given **Graphics**, the **string** to be displayed, and the default **Font**.
 It will return a **Size** giving the size of this drawn string in pixels.
-  - Compute the font size needed to fit the curvature within the circle by multiplying the pixel diameter of the drawn circle by the fraction of the diameter that can be used for drawn text, and by default font size, then dividing this value by the width obtained from **MeasureText** above.
+  - Compute the font size needed to fit the curvature within the circle by multiplying the pixel diameter of the drawn circle by the fraction of the diameter that can be used for drawn text, and by default font size, then dividing this product by the width obtained from **MeasureText** above.
 If this value exceeds the maximum font size, use the maximum font size instead.
   - If the circle is internal and the font size obtained is at least the minimum font size, then the curvature can be displayed in the circle.
 - To display the curvature within the circle:
   - You will first need to construct the appropriate **Font**.
 Because a **Font** contains unmanaged resources, you should define this **Font** within a **using** statement, like you would define a **StreamReader** or a **StreamWriter**.
 Use the following parameters to the [**Font** constructor](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.font.-ctor?view=net-6.0#system-drawing-font-ctor(system-drawing-fontfamily-system-single-system-drawing-fontstyle-system-drawing-graphicsunit)):